camillehankel/camillehankel.github.io/_pages/publications.md

 ## Book Chapters

 Hankel, Camille, and Eli Tziperman.
-“Greenhouse.” *Global Warming Science*, Princeton University Press, in press.
+“Greenhouse.” *Global Warming Science: a quantitative introduction to climate change and its consequences*, Princeton University Press, 2022.